cloudfoundry/docs-bosh/content/drain.md

     !!! tip
         It's recommended to only use static draining as dynamic draining will be eventually deprecated.

+Note that if drain script causes monitored job processes to exit, monit will not call stop script for that job.

 ---
 ## Environment Variables {: #environment-variables }